Netatalk/netatalk/README.md

 Netatalk is a Free and Open Source file server that implements the [Apple Filing Protocol](https://en.wikipedia.org/wiki/Apple_Filing_Protocol) (AFP) 3.4 over TCP/IP and AppleTalk.
 AFP is the primary file sharing protocol used on Apple II, Classic Mac OS, and Mac OS X, as well as one of several supported protocols on macOS.
-A *NIX/*BSD system running Netatalk provides high-speed AppleShare file sharing for macOS and Classic Mac OS clients.
+A *NIX/*BSD system running Netatalk provides high-speed AppleShare file sharing for Mac clients.

+# Why Should I Use Netatalk?

+If you have a local network macOS, Mac OS X, Classic Mac OS, or even Apple II computers, running a Netatalk AppleShare server allows you to share, collaborate on, and back up files comfortably.
+The latest macOS at the time of writing (macOS 15 Sequoia) ships with an AFP client, so Netatalk can act as a seamless bridge between new and old Macs.

+Compared to cross-platform file sharing protocols like NFS and FTP, Netatalk delivers a Mac-like user experience, with seamless integration of Mac filesystem metadata (such as resource forks on Classic Mac OS) and modern macOS services such as Bonjour, Time Machine, and Spotlight.

+Compared to [Samba](https://www.samba.org/), Netatalk has [demonstrably faster transfer speeds](https://github.com/Netatalk/netatalk/wiki/Benchmarks), as well as stronger backwards compatibility with OS X 10.8 Mountain Lion clients, and earlier.

 # AppleTalk